 3 tbsp water

-1-2 tbsp butter or clarified butter
+1-2 tbsp butter

-Smoked bacon or Speck to taste
+Smoked bacon or German Speck to taste

-grated cheese such as Gruyere
+grated cheese such as Gruyere, Cheddar or Swiss Cheese

-2 tbsp parsley
+2 tbsp parsley and/or chives

-salt, black pepper, nut meg
+salt, black pepper, nut meg to taste

-- with a wooden spoon mix everything starting from the middle.
+– With a wooden spoon mix everything starting from the middle.
 Should the dough be too firm add some water.

-- beat the dough with the wooden spoon until you can see big bubbles.
+– Beat the dough with the wooden spoon until you can see big bubbles.

-- the dough is ready when it is falling from the spoon without breaking up into parts.
+– The dough is ready when it is falling from the spoon without breaking up into parts.

-- bring enough water to a boil (add some salt), then by using a spaetzle maker make the spaetzle.
+– Bring enough water to a boil (add some salt), then by using a Spaetzle maker make the Spaetzle.

-- they are done when they float on the surface of the water.
+– They are done when they float on the surface of the water.

-- Take them out and place them in ice cold water for a second, then let them drain in a sieve.- chop onions in fine slices; melt butter in a skillet and saute onions on low heat for about 20 min until to a golden brown color.
+– Peel onions and chop in fine slices; melt butter in a skillet and saute onions on low heat for about 20 min until to a golden brown color.

-- cut Speck in small stripes, add to the onions and saute for 3 min.
+– Cut Speck in small stripes, add to the onions and saute for 3 min.

-Serve with a mixed salad.
+Serve with a salad of mixed lettuce.